defenwycke/bitcoin-unified-data-standard/docs/tests.md

 - provide concrete **test vectors** that can be reused in other implementations and in the BIP text.

+For a detailed, hand-checked set of examples, see:

+- `buds-lab/docs/buds-lab-test-matrix.md` – BUDS v2 Tag Engine Test Matrix.

 ---

 ## Files